 IRS 409A Valuations

 Companies request a 409A valuation to determine the value of the equity in a private company.
-That equity value is then typically used to establish the strike price of options granted by the company.
+That equity value is then typically used to establish the strike price of options granted by the company, or other forms of equity compensation.
 If the strike price of the options is at or above the 409A value, then there is no issue.
 The risk to the company comes in the event options have been issued with a strike price below the company’s true value, in which case IRS Reg 409A appliesn and penalizes both the company and the recipient.
 In essence, the purpose of a 409A valuation is to avoid IRS 409A.

 Section 409A of the internal revenue code was enacted in October 2004 and was generally effective on January 1, 2005.
 Section 409A generally provides that unless certain requirements are met, amounts deferred under a nonqualified deferred compensation plan for all taxable years are currently includible in gross income to the extent not subject to a substantial risk of forfeiture and not previously included in gross income.